Aliases for PPP1R9B Gene

 GeneCards Summary for PPP1R9B Gene

 PPP1R9B (Protein Phosphatase 1 Regulatory Subunit 9B) is a Protein Coding gene.
-Diseases associated with PPP1R9B include limbic encephalitis.
-Among its related pathways are Neuroscience and mTOR Pathway.
+Diseases associated with PPP1R9B include Limbic Encephalitis.
+Among its related pathways are Activation of cAMP-Dependent PKA and Beta-Adrenergic Signaling.
 GO annotations related to this gene include actin binding and protein phosphatase 1 binding.
 An important paralog of this gene is PPP1R9A.

 UniProtKB/Swiss-Prot for PPP1R9B Gene